Wisconsin Department of Children and Families - Division of Early Care and Education

 Example 4 (TBRK-Provider change): Lauren is working 40 hours per week and her child, Kalie, has an authorization to ABC Child Care Center for when Lauren is working.

 Change 1 (Decrease in hours, continuity of care): In January, Lauren’s work hours decrease to 20 hours per week.
-The agency worker ends Kalie’s authorization at the end of the current month and creates a new authorization to start the first of the next month using the new work schedule.
+She calls to report this change.
+The agency worker determines that this is only a decrease in work hours and the criteria for the authorization to be based on the assessment results are not met.
 The agency worker asks if she would like to maintain the same number of hours for Kalie’s authorization.
 Lauren chooses to maintain Kalie’s authorization at 40 hours per week.
-The agency worker uses the “Copy from Prior Authorization” button and documents the conversation in case comments.
+The agency worker documents the conversation in case comments and does not update the authorization.

 Change 2 (Temporary break, maintain hours): In March, Lauren goes on maternity leave.
 A TBRK period is entered for April 1 – June 30.
 Lauren chooses to maintain Kalie’s authorization at 40 hours per week while she is on maternity leave.
 The agency worker leaves the current authorization in place and documents the conversation in case comments.

-Example 6 (ACTS-Fall school year transition): Nora is in an ACTS period from July 1 – September 30.
+Example 5 (ACTS-Fall school year transition): Nora is in an ACTS period from July 1 – September 30.
 Her child, Phillip, had an authorization for 40 hours per week when she lost her job and she requested that the authorization continue during the ACTS period.
 Phillip is starting school in-person on September 9.
-Because child care cannot be authorized during the typical school day, Phillip’s authorization must be reduced from full-time to part-time based on the child care need beginning September 9, for any before and after school care that Nora would have had with her previous schedule.
-Nora must still plan to use child care for the authorized hours to continue to receive an authorization.
+Nora calls to request a part-time authorization for the school year for Philip to attend the after-school program at the child care provider.
+The agency worker creates a part-time authorization because Nora requested the decreased hours.